LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Wave/MinorTalents/CrimsonFlow.md

 ## Idealized Concept
 Use: Successful Attack or refused Physical Control/Trap
-Cost: --
+Cost: 1 AP
-Timing: Step 11
+Timing: Step 12
 The character draws on the energies of the blood they have just shed to fuel further carnage.
 They gain a Floating Bonus to a future Attack equal to the final damage dealt.